sr189/xliffle/README.md

 # Xliffle
-Gem to create an xliff file.
+Gem to create a xliff file.
 Implementing version 1.2 of XLIFF specification: [Xliff-Specification](http://docs.oasis-open.org/xliff/xliff-core/xliff-core.html)

 ## Warning
 This is an very early implementation.